tessercat/daoistic-book/notes/genius.md

 It's...

-A metaphysics
-of unity
+A metaphysics of unity
 that puts a word,
 Dao,
 on the mystical,
-ineffable nothingness of all,
+ineffable nothingness of all.
-that others might call Brahman, or what I might call the God of Abraham that appears as fire, that must not be named, that burns forever and says only I am.

 A physics of dualism
-that explains everything that exists as an interplay between opposites, as yin and yang mediated by qi, and Doa as the tendency of systems to return to a peaceful,
+that explains everything that exists as an interplay between complementary opposites, as yin and yang mediated by qi, and Dao as the tendency of systems to return to a peaceful,